 2008-09: Yannick Veilleux scored 21 goals in 43 games for the Saint-Eustache midget AAA team and was selected by the Shawinigan Cataractes in the 1st round (2nd overall) of the 2009 QMJHL Draft.

 2009-10: His QMJHL rookie season saw him suit up for 55 of the Shawinigan Cataractes’ games, notching 3 goals and 6 assists.
-He was held scoreless in 6 games once the playoffs rolled around.
+He was held scoreless in six playoff games.

 2010-11: Veilleux appeared in all 68 regular season games for Shawinigan contributing 19 goals and 29 assists.
 In the playoffs he managed to post 2 goals and 5 assists over 12 games.